YangLiu9208/home/index.md

 I'm Yang Liu (刘阳), a post-doctoral fellow at [HCP Lab](http://www.sysu-hcp.net/home/), [Sun-Yat-Sen University](http://www.sysu.edu.cn/) with co-advisor Prof. [Liang Lin](http://www.linliang.net/).
 Before that, I obtained my PHD degree in 2019 at [School of Telecommunications](http://ste.xidian.edu.cn/), [Xidian University](https://www.xidian.edu.cn/) advised by Prof. [Zhaoyang Lu](http://web.xidian.edu.cn/zhylu/).
 During my Ph.D study, I worked closely with Prof. [Jing Li](https://web.xidian.edu.cn/jingli/), Prof. [Tao Yang](https://scholar.google.com/citations?hl=en&user=Lvn4nH8AAAAJ) and Dr. [Chao Yao](https://scholar.google.com/citations?user=n6w02qoAAAAJ&hl=en).
 Before that, I received my Bachelor Degree in telecommunications from the School of Information Engineering, [Chang’an University](http://www.chd.edu.cn/) in 2014.
 My current research interests include computer vision and machine learning.

 ## News
-One journal paper is accepted by IEEE Transactions on Image Processing (JCR Rank 1, IF:6.790).
+One journal paper is accepted by IEEE Transactions on Image Processing.
-One journal paper is published in IEEE Transactions on Circuits and Systems for Video Technology (JCR Rank 1, IF:4.046).
+One journal paper is published in IEEE Transactions on Circuits and Systems for Video Technology.
 I start working as a postdoctoral fellow at Sun-Yat-Sen University.
 I obtain my Ph.D degree from Xidian University.
 I am invited to give a talk at The Second Session of Telecommunication Bridge.
 I obtain the National Scholarship for PhD Students (30,000 RMB).
 I am invited to give a talk at a Postgraduate Symposium.
-One paper is published in IEEE Signal Processing Letters (JCR Rank 2, IF:3.268).
+One paper is published in IEEE Signal Processing Letters.
-One paper is published in Complexity (JCR Rank 1, IF:4.621).
+One paper is published in Complexity.
 One paper is published in Journal of Xi'an Jiaotong University.
 One paper is published in Journal of Xi'an Jiaotong University.
 One paper is accepted by Chinese Conference on Biometric Recognition.